cyle/transcode-farm/docs/INSTALL_NODE.md

 	start farmer

 Done.
 You have a node.

+Now you should see it in the Farming Admin Page, and you'll be able to enable it so the master starts giving it jobs.

+## Troubleshooting

 In case there are problems, you can set "debugmode = true" in farmer.js and run it in debug mode like so:

 	node /farm/farmer.js

 That way it will return some raw data about what's happening directly to the console.

+## Updating/restarting

 To update the farmer.js file and/or restart the farmer.js script, do the following.
 Again, replacing server names and paths where necessary: